inasafe/inasafe-doc/docs/source/developer-docs/platform_windows.rst

 We cover `GitHub for Windows <http://windows.github.com/>`_  but you can use another client if you prefer.

-To install the |github| windows client (which includes a command line git client), download the latest version of the software from the `GitHub for Windows <http://windows.github.com/>`_ web site.
-The download size will be at least 40mb and will vary depending if you have the application requirements installed (the installer will download and install the appropriate .NET framework if needed).
+The download size for this client will be at least 40mb and will vary depending if you have the application requirements installed (the installer will download and install the appropriate .NET framework if needed).

-Then run the installer and follow the prompts as directed.
+After downloading run the installer and follow the prompts as directed.

 We recommend that you create an account on |github| as it will make it possible to submit bug reports and generally participate in the
 |project_name| project.

-Then enter your account details in the GitHub git client as directed.
+Enter your account details in the GitHub git client as directed.

 Configure the default git shell ...............................

-Next set your preferred shell to 'git bash' by going to the GitHub windows home screen (if needed, press the left facing arrow in the top left of the GitHub windows panel repeatedly until the arrow disappears).
+Next set your preferred shell to 'git bash' by going to the GitHub window  home screen (if needed, press the left facing arrow in the top left of the GitHub windows panel repeatedly until the arrow disappears).

 Now use :menuselection:`tools --> options` (in the top center of the window), to move to the options panel.

 In the :guilabel:`default shell` section, select :menuselection:`Git Bash`.

 Now click :guilabel:`update` and close the GitHub windows application.